nicaurybenitez/terraform-eks-karpenter/README.md

 # terraform-eks-karpenter

-Step-by-step guide to set and use AWS EKS with Karpenter by Terraform
+Step-by-step guide to set and use AWS EKS with Karpenter by Terraform.

 ## Steps